xcart/xcart-docs/_pages/kb_en/products/products/managing_products/index.md

    * {% link "Import-Export" ref_TANvG2De %}
      Learn about the Import-Export feature and the types and format of data that need to be submitted via a CSV file when creating products by import.

+Information on the management of existing products can be found here:

+   * {% link "Bulk Editing" ref_1kSYmXQn %}

 Then, of course, you will want to control how store visitors will see/access your products.
 Here are some sections that you may find helpful:

    * {% link "Configuring Your Store General Settings" ref_qAZlJxZm %}